visres-ucsd/visres-dev-guide/README.md

 Version control software allows us to keep a history of changes for a set of files, and perform related actions such as compare versions.
 More information can be found [here](https://www.geeksforgeeks.org/version-control-systems/).

 Code for specific studies within the Shiley Eye Institute should have its own repository, as should reused code.
 However, careful attention should be paid to security: please read [this guide](/guides/security-in-git-repos.MD) before initializing a new repo.

-## Contributing to this guide

-This is an ongoing effort.
-Anyone involved, or beginning to get involved, with coding in the Shiley Eye Institute should feel welcome to contribute.
-Questions or suggestions should be made through the issues tab in this GitHub repo, or by submitting a pull request.